inferred/FreeBuilder/README.md

 Eclipse manages, somehow, to be worse than `javac` here.
 It will never output annotation processor errors unless there is another error of some kind; and, even then, only after an incremental, not clean, compile.
-In practice, most mistakes are made while editing the `@FreeBuilder` type, which means the incremental compiler will flag the errors.
+In practice, most mistakes are made while editing the FreeBuilder type, which means the incremental compiler will flag the errors.
 If you find a generated superclass appears to be missing after a clean compile, however, try touching the relevant file to trigger the incremental compiler.
 (Or run javac.)